 Unlocking SPARC: HTS Magnet for Commercial Fusion Applications | Commonwealth Fusion Systems

-The industrial application of magnetic confinement fusion will be a game changer in the process of decarbonization: it will make it possible to generate vast amounts of energy safely, virtually limit-free and without any greenhouse gas emissions.
+The industrial application of magnetic confinement fusion will be a game changer in the process of decarbonization: it will make it possible to generate vast amounts of energy safely, virtually inexhaustible and without any greenhouse gas emissions.
 The type of power plant designed by CFS, compact and efficient, lends itself to widespread application that can be integrated with renewables where the grid can’t reach.
 Fusion will also become increasingly important and necessary as we approach the peak of renewable energy expansion, in around 2040, when building more wind and solar power plants will become technically impossible.
-An assessment by CFS hypothesised that magnetic confinement fusion could by 2050 contribute 20% of the world’s energy requirements without producing CO₂ or other greenhouse gases, through 10,000 globally distributed plants.
+An assessment by CFS estimates that magnetic confinement fusion could by 2050 contribute 20% of the world’s energy requirements without producing CO₂ or other greenhouse gases, through 10,000 globally distributed plants.

 CFS